The digital age is here. And it’s here to stay.

 Like it or not, 5G is coming.
-And it’s bringing with it a whole universe of possibilities when it comes to digital healthcare.
+And it’s bringing with it a whole universe of possibilities when it comes to digital healthcare and virtual medicine.

 In fact, 5G is perhaps the most important evolution of digital healthcare.
 Why?
 Because it enables practically real-time interactions between patients and healthcare practitioners anywhere, anytime.

 Imagine a reality in which a doctor is able to see — in fine-grain detail — the precise condition of a patient, even in the most remote of places.
 With 5G, internet speeds will multiply by a factor of 10 on average compared to 4G — that’s average speeds of 150-200Mbps.

 In real terms?
 Such speeds create seamless interaction with remote systems, as well as crystal-clear streamed video — so doctors and healthcare professionals can work faster and more efficiently than ever before.